November is Community Safety Month!

 - Launch of

-Connected Communities, the Community Safety & Well-Being Office newsletter
+Connected Communities, the Community Safety and Well-Being Office newsletter

 - Launch of